HTD/Woof/Packages/Woof.NPOI/Readme.md

    to `XSSFWorkbook` with `ToXSSFWorkbook()` extension method or return new `XWorkbookResult` created from collection in your web application controller.

-See the attached `Woof.NPOI.Test` project for a simple example.
+See the attached [unit test](https://github.com/HTD/Woof/blob/master/Tests/UnitTests/NPOITest.cs) for an example usage.

 ---